alevani/ant_war_simulation/REPORT.md

 - Operating cost of task
 - Task allocation
 - Lots and lots more :electric_plug:
+- We could imagine to have an excitement of pixel in a nest, close to a queen, expressing which pheormone is currently being diffused.
+(Juste une diffusion colorée de pixel aux alentours de la reine). -> when the queen influence workers with its pheromones

 should we have no nest in start and workers have to create it by gathering dirt (can look back at the simple rule to building structure from the article).